seankhliao/mono/src/blog/12024-02-04-protoc-gen-custom.md

 Now to write the code generator.
 `protoc` looks at the flags it gets, like `--foo_out`, and looks for executables named `protoc-gen-foo` in `$PATH`.
-The exectuables take protobuf messages over stdin describing the parsed proto files and writes the result to stdout.
+The executable take protobuf messages over stdin describing the parsed proto files and writes the result to stdout.

 We don't need to care about all that,